DoubleAgents: Human-Agent Alignment in a Socially Embedded Workflow: System Implementation Details

 \subsubsection{Implicit User Preference Learning}

-DoubleAgents supports implicit learning of user preferences by observing user-initiated edits to system-generated plans, actions, or emails.
-For instance, if the coordination agent proposes to reach out to Student X to ask for more availability, Lee may choose to remove the action \textit{“Send initial email to Student X”}—perhaps because Student X’s prior responses have been vague or unhelpful.
-The system treats such edits as preference signals.
-To act on these signals, the coordination agent summarizes the edit into a concise statement, logs it in a user edit history, and incorporates it into the problem context.
-This updated context is then referenced in subsequent planning steps, enabling the agent to evolve its behavior in alignment with the user’s preferences over time.
-To streamline the summarization process, we leverage GPT-4o.
-Details of the prompt used for generating summaries of user edits across various content types can be found in Appendix \ref{app:imp_learn}.
-The user-initiated edits, the corresponding system-generated drafts, and the generated summaries of the edits are all preserved in the user edit history.
-This comprehensive history serves as an evolving knowledge base, directly influencing the system’s generation of future plans, actions, and emails, and ensuring that it remains responsive to the nuances of user behavior.
+Beyond explicit policy refinement, the system also supports implicit learning of user preferences by observing user-initiated edits to system-generated plans, actions, or emails.
+The coordination agent summarizes each edit into a concise statement, logs it in a user edit history, and incorporates it into the problem context for subsequent planning steps.
+This enables the agent to evolve its behavior in alignment with user preferences over time without requiring explicit policy authoring.
+We leverage GPT-4o for the summarization process, with prompt details provided in Appendix~\ref{app:imp_learn}.